-Figure 11: Idealised representation of the three advective gas transport mechanisms expected in Opalinus Clay. a) Visco-capillary flow; b) Dilatancy controlled flow; c) Gas fracture.
+Fig.12: Idealised representation of the three advective gas transport mechanisms expected in Opalinus Clay. a) Visco-capillary flow; b) Dilatancy controlled flow; c) Gas fracture.
 Note: the sketches do not incorporate the anisotropy and heterogeneity of OPA.

-Visco-capillary (VC) flow (Fig.11a): General: It is easiest to first consider what VC flow would look like in a porous sandstone.
+Visco-capillary (VC) flow (Fig.12a): General: It is easiest to first consider what VC flow would look like in a porous sandstone.
 If the pore space of the rock is fully saturated, the addition of gas at one end of the rock will displace water once the gas entry pressure has been reached, displacing water from the pore network and out the other end.
 The gas entry pressure will be dictated by the size of the pore throats and the viscosity of the fluid in the pore space.
 In a sandstone, the gas pressure necessary to invoke gas entry is likely to be relatively small and as a result the effective stress acting is not likely to change significantly.
-Therefore, the overall volume of the rock will not change.
-In a non-swelling rock, VC flow is generally isovolumetric, with strain only occurring by poroelasticity.
+Therefore, the overall volume of the rock will not change significantly.
+In a non-swelling rock, the observed strain is small, recoverable, and occurs by poroelasticity.
 Opalinus Clay: The situation is more complex in a clay-rich rock, such as OPA.
 The small pore-throats means the gas entry pressure is higher than that expected in a sandstone.
 Therefore, once gas enters the OPA, the effective pressure is locally perturbed.
 The displacement of water from the pore space will result in a saturation decrease, which might lead to sample contraction where the pore space in the OPA is now gas filled and the clay dries locally.
 Gas movement occurs at an elevated pressure.
 This changes the pore pressure within the OPA, resulting in some swelling that persists while the pore pressure is raised.
 Therefore, the hydromechanical coupling in OPA will result in some change in volume.
 This volume change will be felt as far as pore pressure is perturbed.
 It should be noted that VC flow is not always uniform as the pore network is not homogenous.
 This can result in viscous fingering resulting in localisation of flow.
-In Fig.11a the layered nature of OPA results in some layers being more conductive to gas than others.
+In Fig.12a the layered nature of OPA results in some layers being more conductive to gas than others.